-Application for 2022
+Application for 2023

-Applications for the 2022 grant cohort will be due by Monday February 7, 2022.
-Grant proposals will be reviewed by members of the Dean's Office, the faculty chair of the Committee on Faculty Scholarship, the directors of the Donelan Office of Community-Based Learning, the Director of SIA, and the Director of the J.D.
+Applications for the 2022 grant cohort will be due by Wednesday April 19, 2023.
+Grant proposals will be reviewed by members of the Dean's Office, the faculty chair of the Committee on Faculty Scholarship, the director of the Donelan Office of Community-Based Learning, the Director of SIA, and the Director of the J.D.
 Power Center, and with final approval from the Provost.